-American cargo vans make great bang for your buck vehicles.
-These vans are based off of pickup trucks so they generally have big motors and heavy drivetrains.
+American cargo vans make a great bang for your buck vehicles.
+These vans are based on pickup trucks so they generally have big motors and heavy drivetrains.
 They can tow a decent amount and have a lot of aftermarket support.

 Cargo Vans generally come as a blank slate which is perfect for building.
 You can get a reliable used van for $5,000 or less in this category.
 Often delivery services or plumbing companies (or any myriad of business) use them as fleet vehicles.
 If you find the right seller they often have scheduled service records – although some are driven quite hard.

 With a cargo van, you can get a transmission replaced for under $2,000 including labor: try that in a Sprinter!

 Cargo vans and conversion vans both come in high-top versions with varying levels of headroom.
 You may want to read our post answering the question do I need to stand in my van?